ayrtonm/psx-sdk-rs/README.md

     sed -i 's/#experimental-targets.*$/experimental-targets = ""/' config.toml
     ```

 3. Patch the rust compiler.
-Applying this to a different rustc commit may require some manual intervention:
+Applying these patches to a different commit may require manual intervention:

     ```
+    git apply /path/to/rustc_mips32.patch
     git apply /path/to/rustc_psx.patch
     ```

-4. Patch LLVM.
+3. Build the rust compiler:

     ```
-    git submodule update --init --progress src/llvm-project
-    cd src/llvm-project
-    git apply /path/to/llvm_mips1.patch
+    # For the initial build
+    ./x.py build -i library/std
+    # To rebuild
+    ./x.py build -i library/std --keep-stage 1
     ```

-5. Build the rust compiler:

-    ```
-    # Go to the root of rust repo
-    cd ../..
-    ./x.py build --stage 1 compiler/rustc
-    ```

-6. Create a new toolchain with the patched compiler:
+5. Create a new toolchain with the patched compiler:

     ```
     rustup toolchain link psx build/x86_64-unknown-linux-gnu/stage1